Common questions and answers with device policies and profiles in Microsoft Intune

 Some settings in a Windows 10 profile return "Not Applicable"

 Some settings on Windows 10 devices may show as "Not Applicable".
 When this situation happens, that specific setting isn't supported on the Windows version or edition running on the device.
 This message can occur for the following reasons:

 - The setting is only available for newer versions of Windows, and not the current operating system (OS) version on the device.

 - The setting is only available for specific Windows editions or specific SKUs, such as Home, Professional, Enterprise, and Education.

 To learn more about the version and SKU requirements for the different settings, see the Configuration Service Provider (CSP) reference.

 Need extra help?
-See How to get support for Microsoft Intune.
+See How to get support in Microsoft Endpoint Manager.